rickbutterfield/Umbraco.Community.BlockPreview/README.md

          .Build();
  }
 ```

+### Upgrading
+If you're upgrading from any version before `1.7.0`, you will need to remove the `App_Plugins/Umbraco.Community.BlockPreview` folder.

 ## Usage
 This package installs a custom Angular preview for both the Block List and Block Grid editors in the backoffice.